Texas court orders that illegal voting conviction against Crystal Mason be reviewed

 "What this decision says is that innocent mistakes can't be prosecuted," Buser-Clancy said.

-The case now returns to the court of appeals, where it is directed to take up this case with this new guidance from the higher court.
+The case now returns to a court of appeals, where it is directed to take up this case with this new guidance from the higher court.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.